 Final Thoughts On How To Close The Racial Wealth Gap

-At the end of the day, better financial literacy can play a role in strengthening black households’ financial flexibility.
-Learning how to save, invest, and improving your credit when borrowing can pave a better road to building your assets and wealth.
+Better financial literacy can play a role in strengthening black households’ financial flexibility.
+Learning to save, invest, and improve your credit when borrowing can pave a better road to building your assets and wealth.

 Thank you for reading this post.
-If you found this article of value, please consider subscribing to The Cents of Money blog and receive our weekly newsletter.
+Please visit us at The Cents of Money to find more articles of interest.
+Please consider subscribing to our blog and receiving our weekly newsletter.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.